Mangrove-Web-Development/devdocs/mgtemplate/users.md

 then Setup Developer Role.
 This may be necessary for WooCommerce to work properly.
 Make sure to backup the site before doing this!

+Plugins may add custom capabilities which will need to be added to the code in `mangrove-custom.php`.